Setne Khamwas and Si-Osire

-The "Tale of Setne Khamwas and Si-Osire" (also known as Setne II) is a Demotic Egyptian story attested on papyrus in Roman Egypt.
+The Tale of Setne Khamwas and Si-Osire (also known as Setne II) is a Demotic Egyptian story attested on papyrus in Roman Egypt.
 Some argue that it is an answer to the biblical account about the Queen of Sheba testing Solomon with hard "questions" in 1 Kings 10:1.

-Setne (loosely based on the historical Prince Khaemweset) is the 4th son of Ramses II and acquires a reputation as more of a scholar than a politician.
+Setne (loosely based on the historical Prince Khaemweset) is the fourth son of Ramesses II and acquires a reputation as more of a scholar than a politician.
 In Setne I (Setne Khamwas and Naneferkaptah), he had an adventure with the magical Book of Thoth.
 In Setne II, he and his wife have a child named Si-Osire who sports amazing abilities and mystical talents.